Experimental Group Definition In Science

 What is an Experimental Group?

 In a scientific experiment, the experimental group, also known as the treatment group, is the group of participants or subjects that receives the treatment or intervention being studied.
-This treatment could be anything from a new drug or therapy to a change in environmental conditions or a novel teaching method.
+Now, this treatment could be anything from a new drug or therapy to a change in environmental conditions or a novel teaching method.
 The key characteristic is that the experimental group experiences the independent variable, the factor being manipulated or tested, while other variables are held constant as much as possible.
 The goal is to observe the effects of this independent variable on a dependent variable, the outcome being measured.
-For example, in a study testing the effectiveness of a new medication for lowering blood pressure, the experimental group would be the participants who receive the new medication.
+Take this: in a study testing the effectiveness of a new medication for lowering blood pressure, the experimental group would be the participants who receive the new medication.

 Selecting the Experimental Group: A Critical Step